yababay/family-calendar/README.md

 # Family calendar

 If you have a personal account on one of Microsoft services (Skype, Outlook email, Github etc.), you can plan your events and tasks in comfortable [web interface](https://outlook.live.com/calendar/) for free.
-My program is a service for Raspberry Pi, that plays sounds according with iyour Outlook Calendar personal schedule.
+My program is a service for Raspberry Pi, that plays sounds according with your Outlook Calendar personal schedule.
 So, it can be used as an alarm clock, but not only so.
-The program is written for .NET Core 3.1 environment.
+The program is written with .NET Core 3.1 SDK.

 ## Installation

-Preliminary steps are:
+Preliminary steps:

-* installation of .NET; it can be performed as is described [here](https://www.youtube.com/watch?v=WDlZ3f2xHcc);
+* installation of .NET (is described [here](https://www.youtube.com/watch?v=WDlZ3f2xHcc), for example);
 * creating of an Azure Active Directory application according with [this article](https://docs.microsoft.com/ru-ru/graph/tutorials/dotnet-core).

 Then create a directory an enter there: